“My child always bumps his head on something…should I be worried?”

 - Has prolonged periods of crying or screaming, or is inconsolable

-*Call 911 immediately if you notice any of the signs above:
+*Call 911 immediately if child bumps head and you notice any signs above:

 - Loss of consciousness